andrewpatto/andrewpatto/README.md

-### Andrew Patterson

-#### Roles
+### Roles

 | Full stack developer | Solution architect | Cloud engineer | Team lead |
 | :--- |  :--- |  :--- |  :--- |
 | 30 years (includes "desktop" era!) | 20 years | 5 years | 5 years |

-I happen to have lots of experience in the world of health IT - genomics, medical terminology and primary care data analytics - but am interested in any field that is interesting.
+I happen to have had many roles in the world of health IT - genomics, medical terminology and primary care data analytics - but am interested in any field that is interesting.

+### Experience

 I’m currently working on:
 - federated data sharing for genomics in Australia ( see [Elsa Data](https://github.com/elsa-data) ).